 Secure the mesh to the garland using a twist tie, or if your garland has wire branches (like ours), by wrapping the garland around the mesh.

 Continue attaching the mesh to the garland, placing a twist tie or branch every 7 or 8 inches.
 This will create a “bubble” in the deco mesh.
-Don’t worry — the bubbles don’t have to be perfectly round, and it actually looks better if they don’t!
+Don’t worry — the bubbles don’t have to look perfectly round, and it actually looks better if they don’t!
 Note: Make sure you’re not wrapping the mesh around the garland, but rather securing it only on the front side.
 When you’re finished, your garland should look like this:

 Once you’ve finished attaching the first sheet of mesh, it’s time to add the second.
 We tried to attach ours so that the “bubbles” alternated in color.
 Finally, add ornaments by hanging them onto the garland and add a wreath for a finishing touch!
 (We made our wreath by using two sheets of deco mesh and using the same method used for the door frame).